rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git remote -v` lets us know the URL for our remote repository
 - `git remote show <remote-name>` will show the details of remote repository
 - `git branch -r` will show all remote branches

+## Using remote repository

+- `git fetch` pulls the changes done to remote branches
+- `git merge <remote-branch>` merges the changes in local branch
+- `git pull` both fetches and merges the changes
+- `git remote update` will fetch contents of remote branch without automatically merging